UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 6. From one of the virtual machines, the connection can be tested by pinging the other.
 Open windows CMD and type: "ping [*IP Address*]".
 If done correctly, the ping should be successfull, as shown below.

 ![Configure virtual netork peering](images/azs-portal-peering-4.png)

+## How to configure a Hub and Spoke tapology with virtual network peering using the UKCloud Azure Stack Hub portal

+## Hub and Spoke virtual network peering

+The hub is a virtual network in Azure that acts as a central point of connectivity to your on-premises network.
+The spokes are virtual networks that peer with the hub.

+### Configuring the Hub

+1. create hub vnet

+2. create vpn gateway in the vnet with a pub ip

+**image of creating vnet gateway**

+3. Create spoke vnet

+4. add peering to hub

+5. add peering to both sides